-We are back to looking like the early 1990's again as everyone has "moved up the food chain" one to two levels.
+We are back to looking like the early 1990s again as everyone has "moved up the food chain" one to two levels.
 True Series A financings with money designed to develop the product are rare today and most first institutional investments are in companies with proven "traction", this means lots of sales completed.
-In the past there were usually two rounds of financing before this was required, one to develop the product and another to accomplish the first several sales by testing the sales and marketing processes.
+In the past, there were usually two rounds of financing before this was required, one to develop the product and another to accomplish the first several sales by testing the sales and marketing processes.
 This means you need to get much further on much less money.
-This can mean adding a service component to your market entry strategy, corporate partners or many other strategies but unfortunately it will mean certain death for the majority of first-time entrepreneurs who do not have a well formulated and proven financing strategy and plan.
+This can mean adding a service component to your market entry strategy, corporate partners or many other strategies, but unfortunately it will mean certain death for the majority of first-time entrepreneurs who do not have a well formulated and proven financing strategy and plan.

 Luckily, software development, hardware development and some other things have gotten more efficient.
 Lots of phone apps can even be developed for less than $20,000.
 Of course, products that require real research and development can cost far more.
 Typically, an MVP, or Minimum Viable Product, approach must be taken.
-However, if you can to it so can someone else, so the barrier to entry is not very high when it is so easy to develop a product.
+However, if you can do it so can someone else, so the barrier to entry is not very high when it is so easy to develop a product.

-Companies literally need to design their business plans around these conditions or risk failure.
+Companies literally need to design their business plans around these conditions, or risk failure.
 There are many ways to tune your launch strategy to require much less capital.
-Today you need to get to a breakeven level faster, and certain milestones must be met at the right time.
-Early-stage capital is much harder to get, may cost equity or even be completely unavailable for certain stage companies creating a huge gap for what used to be expansion financing in Series B, C and D rounds.
+Today, you need to get to a breakeven level faster, and certain milestones must be met at the right time.
+Early-stage capital is much harder to get, may cost equity or even be completely unavailable for certain stage companies, creating a huge gap for what used to be expansion financing in Series B, C and D rounds.
 Of course, once a profitable formula is proven it gets much easier to raise larger sums of money, making the seed and Series A certainly the hardest money to raise.
 And, of course, your valuation is so low at that point it will be the largest chunk of equity you will need to give up if you need capital to achieve your plan.
 Many companies will fall into this chasm if they do not plan well in advance.
-You need a capital raising plan for the next two years at all times which includes multiple steps/rounds.
+You require a capital raising plan for the next two years at all times, which includes multiple steps/rounds.

 If your company is a picnic, then the financing environment is the weather.
 You can not change it!
 You need to adjust your plans to it -- before you head out!
 Understand this because may great companies and ideas will fail only because they have an unachievable capital path in today's environment.